Kentucky Sports Betting Bill Clears First Legislative Hurdle

 House Bill 606 cleared the House Licensing, Occupations and Administrative Regulations Committee on Wednesday but still will have to clear more obstacles in the closing days of the legislative session.

 The bill would allow Kentucky to launch an online sports betting marketplace, permitting users to place bets on their mobile devices.
-Bettors could also go to horse tracks and put down wagers.
+Bettors could also place wagers at horse tracks.

 Rep. Adam Koenig is the leading supporter of the bill and is optimistic Kentucky legislators will finally legalize sports betting.
 Koenig estimates millions are illegally bet on sports each year in Kentucky through offshore websites or bookies.
 According to supporters of previous sports betting bills, a regulated sports betting market in Kentucky could produce $22 million in yearly revenue.

-In addition to sports betting, HB 606 would also look to legalize and regulate taxes on all online gambling, including online poker and fantasy sports.
+HB 606 would legalize and regulate taxes on all online gambling, including online poker and fantasy sports, in addition to sports betting.

 “I’m not going to leave here until I get it done,” he told WAVE news on Tuesday.
 “Three years ago, the study said $22.5 million (tax revenue from sports betting).
 I think that is conservative, frankly, especially with other states outpacing their projections.”